 Congratulations on your pregnancy, and I’m sorry it has started out scary (and sick).

-The study found an elevation in several birth defects, ranging between a 20% and a 300% increase.
+The study found an elevation in several birth defects, ranging from a 20% to a 300% increase.

-This is scary — I wish this answer could be more comforting — and it’s not a completely dismissable risk.
+This is scary — I wish the answer could be more comforting — and it’s not a completely dismissible risk.
 We have other data that also suggests that raising body temperature significantly for longer periods may be a risk factor for these birth defects.

 Second, the effects in these papers generally seem to scale with severity.
 A few hours of a mild to moderate fever is on the very low end, so even the small increased risk is likely a huge overestimate.